Bezos orders deep job cuts at 'Washington Post'

 It reaped rewards from readers too, exceeding 3 million paying subscribers.
 It is now far below that level, according to a person at the paper with knowledge.
 (The person spoke on condition of anonymity, citing fears of being fired for speaking to the press.)

-Now the Post appears poised to become primarily a federal paper, seeking to appeal almost exclusively for readers interested in issues about the U.S. government, with an emphasis on national security and American politics.
+Now the Post appears poised to appeal primarily to readers interested in issues about the U.S. government, with an emphasis on national security and American politics.
+In a note to staff, Murray also said the paper would focus on other areas too, including culture, science, health, business and "journalism that empowers people to take action, from advice to wellness."

 Several former editors said it appeared the paper was seeking to compete more with such specialized publications as Politico and Punchbowl rather than The New York Times.
 And numerous Post reporters and editors blamed their chief executives under Bezos — first Fred Ryan, a former Politico CEO — and then publisher and CEO Will Lewis, the former chief executive of the Wall Street Journal and a top executive at the British Telegraph and at Rupert Murdoch's London newspaper division.

 "There's no question you can produce a world-class news report with fewer people.
 But the how and why matter.
-What's the strategy?" says former Post Executive Editor Marcus Brauchli.
+What's the strategy?" says former Post Executive Editor Marcus Brauchli, who also served as managing editor at The Wall Street Journal, although not at the same time as Lewis.
 "The Post occupies a singular place in American journalism.
 It needs visionary and independent stewardship that is equal to its journalism, worthy of its promise and necessary to meet this important moment in history."

-Seniors editors at the paper told colleagues that they had been cut out of the process of helping to design the strategy for the restructured Post.
-Executive Editor Murray, who previously held the same job at the Wall Street Journal under Lewis, pushed back against even more extreme cuts, they said.
+Senior editors at the paper told colleagues that they had been cut out of the process of helping to design the strategy for the restructured Post.
+Executive Editor Murray, who previously held the same job at The Journal under Lewis, pushed back against even more extreme cuts, they said.
 NPR spoke to a dozen current and former Post staffers for this article.
 Most spoke on the condition of anonymity, citing concerns of job security.)

 In June 2024, Lewis told his colleagues at an all-staff meeting that not enough of the public wanted to read their reporting.
 He said the paper had lost $177 million over two years.